Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Wix and GoDaddy are by no means the only choices available for building a website or online store: there is a very large number of alternative solutions available.

-For ecommerce sites, we generally recommend using Shopify or BigCommerce — both these platforms include all the selling features you’ll find in Wix and GoDaddy, and many more besides (for example, more payment gateway options, advanced point of sale features, international selling tools and more).
+For building ecommerce sites, we generally recommend using Shopify or BigCommerce — both these platforms include all the selling features you’ll find in Wix and GoDaddy, and many more besides (for example, more payment gateway options, advanced point of sale features, international selling tools and more).

 You can read our Shopify review, our BigCommerce review and our BigCommerce vs Squarespace comparison for more details on these solutions; to learn more about how Shopify specifically stacks up against Wix and GoDaddy, you can read our Shopify vs Wix and Shopify vs GoDaddy shootouts.